MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/hash-map-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon parametresi için bir eşanlamlı türüdür `Mapped`.
+Tür, `Mapped`şablon parametresi için bir eş anlamlı.

 ### <a name="example"></a>Örnek